 There are so many it's hard to pinpoint one.
 If you start to think of the scale of the environmental issues we're facing, the damage we're doing, the mortifying (and growing) denial of climate change around the around, it's easy to get overwhelmed and want to hide in a corner.
 The best approach a consumer can do is make smart decisions and show bigger companies that we're all in this together and want to make a change.
 Who Gives A Crap and their customers are a great example of that.

 What do you read/look at while you’re on the toilet?

 Instagram, pretty much.
 We follow a whole bunch of random people, mostly artists and galleries, some furniture designers, cute cats and fashion magazines.
 We're inspired by lots of different things outside of the design world, it could be something said by a friend, or a discarded flyer on the subway, or a scene from The Real Housewives that triggers a new idea.

 We can't believe it.
 We landed in the US just a few months ago, and we've already sold out of our first production run.
-We'll have more stock in the next few weeks, so please leave your email below and we'll be in touch as soon as it's ready.
+We're aiming to be back in stock by the last week of March, so please leave your email below and we'll be in touch as soon as it's ready.
 Sorry 'bout that, and thanks for the support!